RebelToolbox/RebelDocumentation/contributing/cpp_usage_guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We don't allow using the `STL <https://en.wikipedia.org/wiki/Standard_Template_Library>`__ as Godot provides its own data types (among other things).
+We don't allow using the `STL <https://en.wikipedia.org/wiki/Standard_Template_Library>`__ as Rebel Engine provides its own data types (among other things).
 See :ref:`doc_faq_why_not_stl` for more information.

 This means that pull requests should **not** use ``std::string``, ``std::vector`` and the like.
-Instead, use Godot's datatypes as described below:
+Instead, use Rebel Engine's datatypes as described below:

 - Use ``String`` instead of ``std::string``.
 - Use ``Vector`` instead of ``std::vector``.
 In some cases, ``LocalVector``